 At Telok Ayer’s Meatsmith outlet, indulge in the Meatsmith Cheeseburger ($16).
 Here’s what it entails: smoked brisket patties, American cheese and pickles—all shoved into a potato bun.
 Drooling yet?
 We sure are.

 Saying the Shack made waves when it first arrived in Singapore is an understatement, as the chain restaurant saw snaking, three-hour-long queues at Jewel Changi Airport.
-But now that Shake Shack has opened a second and third branch in town, you won’t have to travel all the way to the East to get your fill of their signature burgers.
-The ‘Shroom Burger ($10.80) and SmokeShack ($10.90) are definitely must-try items.
+But now that Shake Shack has opened plenty of new branches in town, you won’t have to travel all the way to the East to get your fill of their signature burgers.
+The ‘Shroom Burger ($10.80) and SmokeShack ($10.90) are definitely must-eat items.

 Well-known for their Impossible Foods burger options, burger and cocktail joint Three Buns never fails to delight when it comes to artisanal buns and patties.
-The Baby Huey ($17) is probably the most beloved burger on the menu, but we also like the Smokin’ B-Boy, which features applewood cheddar, streaky bacon, smokey mayo and bawang goreng.
+The Baby Huey ($18) is probably the most beloved burger on the menu, but we also like the Smokin’ B-Boy ($24), which features applewood cheddar, streaky bacon, smokey mayo and bawang goreng.
 Major yum.

 Gourmet, handcrafted burgers that won’t burn a hole in your pocket can be found at Wolf Burgers, that has locations dotted all across our sunny island.
-Now also open at the refreshed Funan mall, enjoy protein-packed options such as the Original Wolf Burger which offers beef patty and American cheese on steamed baked buns as well as the Miso Tofu Veggie Burger that includes tofu patty, avocado and miso paste.
-Also try their locally-inspired sliders, like the Rojak Beef, Hainanese Chicken or even the Sweet and Sour Fish for patties tucked into crisp mantou buns.
+Now also open at the refreshed Funan mall, enjoy protein-packed options such as the Original Wolf Burger ($9.90) which offers beef patty and American cheese on steamed baked buns as well as the premium Apex ($13.90) which comes with a wagyu beef patty, cheddar cheese and brioche buns.